U.S. Northeast digs out from blizzard, tornado strikes in South

 In Rutland, Vermont, the snow helped solve a crime, said Rutland police Sergeant James Tarbell.
 After a burglar alarm went off at a gas station in the small hours of the morning, police found a broken window and discovered someone had stolen cartons of cigarettes, said Tarbell.

-A trail of footprints in the snow led the police to a nearby street, where they found a 42-year old man shovelling snow.
+A trail of footprints in the snow led the police to a nearby street, where they found a 42-year old man shoveling snow.